elasticsearch-dump/elasticsearch-dump/README.md

 --versionType
                     Elasticsearch versioning types.
 Should be `internal`, `external`, `external_gte`, `force`.
-                    NB : Type validation is handled by the bulk endpoint and not by elasticsearch-dump --help
+                    NB : Type validation is handled by the bulk endpoint and not by elasticsearch-dump --csvDelimiter
+                    The delimiter that will separate columns.
+                    (default : ',')
+--csvFirstRowAsHeaders
+                    If set to true the first row will be treated as the headers.
+                    (default : true)
+--csvRenameHeaders
+                    If you want the first line of the file to be removed and replaced by the one provided in the `csvCustomHeaders` option
+                    (default : true)
+--csvCustomHeaders  A comma-seperated listed of values that will be used as headers for your data.
+This param must
+                    be used in conjunction with `csvRenameHeaders`
+                    (default : null)
+--csvIgnoreEmpty
+                    Set to true to ignore empty rows.
+                    (default : false)
+--csvSkipLines
+                    If number is > 0 the specified number of lines will be skipped.
+                    (default : 0)
+--csvSkipRows
+                    If number is > 0 then the specified number of parsed rows will be skipped (default : 0)
+--csvTrim
+                    Set to true to trim all white space from columns.
+                    (default : false)
+--csvRTrim
+                    Set to true to right trim all columns.
+                    (default : false)
+--csvLTrim
+                   Set to true to left trim all columns.
+                    (default : false)
+--help
                     This page
 ```